jdalfons/LogRegSISEM2/contribute/manual.md

 - Avoid manually modifying the `NAMESPACE` and `renv.lock` files.
 These files are managed by Roxygen2 and `renv` respectively, and manual changes can lead to inconsistencies or errors.
 - Always use the appropriate tools and commands to update these files to ensure they remain in sync with your code and environment.

+## Adding Imports to the `DESCRIPTION` File

+1. Open the `DESCRIPTION` file located in the root directory of your project.
+2. To manually add an import, locate the `Imports:` section and add the package name.
+For example:

+    ```
+    Imports:
+        dplyr,
+        ggplot2
+    ```

+3. Alternatively, you can use the `usethis` package to add imports programmatically.
+Run the following command for each package you want to import:

+    ```r
+    usethis::use_package("package_name")
+    ```

+    Replace `"package_name"` with the name of the package you want to import.

+4. Save the changes to the `DESCRIPTION` file.

+By following these steps, you can ensure that all necessary packages are listed in the `DESCRIPTION` file, which is crucial for package dependencies.

 ## Summary